ajcvickers/ajcvickers.github.io/_posts/2012-03-26-code-first-data-annotations-on-non-public-properties.md

 The Entity Framework supports mapping to public, protected, internal, and private properties.
 However, there are a few restrictions when mapping to non-public properties. and there are also some things you need to know when attempting to configure such mappings using Code First.
 In particular, mapping to non-public properties cannot be done using data annotations alone.
 <h3>
 Mapping to non-public members using Code First</h3>
-We’ll get to data annotations in a minute, but first let’s look at how to actually get the non-public members mapped.
+We'll get to data annotations in a minute, but first let's look at how to actually get the non-public members mapped.
 Consider an entity class like this:

 ``` c#
 public class Person